 Complaints against certifiers

-If you believe a certifier has not met the required standards when approving or inspecting building work, you can submit a complaint including your evidence and reasons.
+If you believe a building certifier has not met their legal obligations or professional standards when performing their functions, you can submit a complaint, which must include evidence and reasons.

 - engineer’s reports

 Note: We keep all copies.

 Can I make a complaint about a company?

 No. You can only make a complaint against an individual certifier who is licensed, or was previously licensed.

 What happens after I send in my complaint?

 We provide details of your complaint to the certifier and ask for a response.
 Once we have received a reply, we'll review both parties’ written submissions.

 After the initial review, we may carry out a site inspection or make a recommendation for mediation.
 In the case where mediation fails or was not suggested, we continue to investigate all details prior to making a decision.